OceanOutcomes/ocean-outcomes/what-we-do/electronic-monitoring/index.md

 O2 is working with governments, industry, and academic partners to help establish these enabling conditions for EM adoption.
 This includes supporting the development of national policy frameworks, convening stakeholder groups, and building in-country capacity for data review, analysis, and system oversight.

-In Taiwan, for example, our work is focusing on helping bridge the gap between pilot efforts and a larger policy framework— supporting development of standards, strengthening coordination across stakeholders, and aligning systems with evolving international requirements.
+In Taiwan, for example, our work is focusing on helping bridge the gap between pilot efforts and a larger policy framework — supporting development of standards, strengthening coordination across stakeholders, and aligning systems with evolving international requirements.

 ##Supporting crew welfare